-The Town Council shall have the power to investigate any and all departments, offices and agencies of the town and for such purposes shall have the power to call witnesses to appear before the Council to testify on any matter under investigation.
-There shall be a committee of the Council on investigations and audits, including proportionate minority representation, and such committee shall employ a certified public accountant to develop under its direction a regular council audit program in addition to the independent audit and may employ such other investigatory services as it deems necessary.
-If any nonelective officer or employee of the town who, upon receipt of adequate notice and opportunity, fails to appear or refuses to testify when so called by the Council, such refusal or failure shall be deemed to be grounds for dismissal from said office or position.
+The Town Council shall have the power to investigate any and all departments, offices and agencies of the town and for such purposes shall have the power to call witnesses to appear before the Town Council to testify on any matter under investigation.
+There shall be a committee of the Town Council on investigations and audits, including proportionate minority representation, and such committee shall employ a certified public accountant to develop under its direction a regular Town eCouncil audit program in addition to the independent audit and may employ such other investigatory services as it deems necessary.
+If any nonelective officer or employee of the town who, upon receipt of adequate notice and opportunity, fails to appear or refuses to testify when so called by the Town Council, such refusal or failure shall be deemed to